teimurjan/teimurjan.github.io/src/posts/svelte-as-an-spa-alternative.md

 </form>
 ```

-State variables are declared as common Javascript variables, but in order to bind them to the form fields, it is necessary to use `bind:value` directive.
+State variables look like common Javascript variables, but in order to bind them to the form fields, it is necessary to use `bind:value` directive.
 There are also couple unfamiliar things:
 * ```on:submit|preventDefault``` is a short-hand for preventing default events’ behaviour.
 It’s so comfortable to have it in this way rather than writing `e.preventDefault()` every time.
-* ```{#if isLoading}Logging in...{:else}Log in 🔒{/if}``` is about Svelte’s template syntax.
+* ```{#if isLoading}Logging in...{:else}Log in 🔒{/if}``` is a piece of Svelte’s template syntax.
 As there is no JS in the template block, there is a special syntax for using ifs, loops etc.

-Finally, let’s add the validation to our form to make it 100% complete:
+Finally, let’s add the validation to our form.
+It can be acheived by creating another state variable `errors` which will be filled with the errors when the form with the invalid values is submitting.
 ```html
 <script>
   let email = "";